MGTheTrain/python-machine-learning-starter/{{cookiecutter.project_slug}}/README.md

 make format
 ```

-Optionally it is recommended to set up a symbolic link and a validation automation workflow to ensure that the `format.sh` script is executed with each commit.
+**NOTE:** Optionally it is recommended to set up a symbolic link via `cd .git/hooks && ln -s ../../scripts/format_and_lint.sh pre-commit && sudo chmod +x pre-commit && cd -` and a validation automation workflow to ensure that the `format.sh` script is executed with each commit.

 ### Clearing artifacts